-All Academy of Health Professions students will become certified in First Aid, Cardiopulmonary Resuscitation (CPR), Health Insurance Portability and Accountability Act (HIPAA) and Blood and Airborne Pathogens by the end of their junior year.
+All Academy of Health Professions students will become certified in first aid, cardiopulmonary resuscitation (CPR), Health Insurance Portability and Accountability Act (HIPAA) and blood and airborne pathogens by the end of their senior year.

 Students in the Emergency Medical Technician Academy earn Occupational Safety and Health Administration (OSHA) Infection Control certification.